Today's Viewpoint: A MarshBerry Publication

 The impact of this trend

-For those BGA owners considering a sale, the results of this trend are clearly positive.
+For those BGA owners considering a sale, the results of this trend are positive.
 Compared to where these owners found themselves just a few years ago, sellers in today’s market are presented with increased valuations and a broader potential suitor base, including 17 unique buyers in the last three years alone.
-However, for those owners that desire to remain independent, an increasingly challenging path lies ahead as they continue to compete with firms that have more resources and better technology.
+However, for owners that desire to remain independent, an increasingly challenging path lies ahead as they continue to compete with firms with more resources and better technology.
 One question both sets of owners must address… “What should I do next?”

-Investment banking services offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Company, LLC, 28601 Chagrin Blvd, Suite 400, Woodmere, OH 44122 (440) 354-3230.
+Investment banking services in the USA offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Company, LLC, 28601 Chagrin Blvd, Suite 400, Woodmere, OH 44122 (440) 354-3230

 Source: All transactions are announced deals involving public companies, Private Capital backed brokers, private companies, banks as well as others including Private Capital groups, underwriters, specialty lenders, etc. All targets are U.S. only.
 This data displays a snapshot at a particular point in time and has not necessarily been updated to reflect subsequent changes in prior years, if any.
 MarshBerry estimates that historically, a low percentage of transactions were publicly announced, but we believe that this has risen to over 50% today.
 Source: S&P Global Market Intelligence, Insurance Journal, and other publicly available sources.
 Data as of 2/6/2023.